mathigon/textbooks/content/exponentials/content.md

-# Exponential and Rational Functions
+# Exponential Functions

 ## Carbon Dating

 > section: carbon-dating
+> sectionStatus: dev

 A group of archaeologists has discovered a new tomb in the Egyptian desert.
 They carefully break the sealed door, walk through several rooms filled with